online doctor logo

 1. Acute Osteomyelitis

 This type typically occurs within two weeks after a traumatic event, initial infection, or the onset of an underlying condition.
 It can be quite severe and even life-threatening.
-Treatment often involves a four-to-six-week course of antibiotics for adults like penicillinase-resistant synthetic penicillin and a third-generation cephalosporin.
+Treatment often involves a four-to-six-week course of antibiotics for adults, like penicillinase-resistant synthetic penicillin and a third-generation cephalosporin.
 Some patients may require hospitalization, while others can receive outpatient injections or self-administer them at home if capable.
 If the cause is methicillin-resistant S aureus (MRSA), your doctor may prescribe vancomycin or clindamycin and a third-generation cephalosporin.

 1. Sub-Acute Osteomyelitis

 In this form, infection arises within one to two months following trauma, initial infection, or the onset of an underlying condition.
-Treatment varies depending on the severity and whether new bone damage has occurred.
+Treatment varies depending on the severity and whether new jaw bone damage has occurred.
 If there’s no bone damage, the treatment resembles acute osteomyelitis.
 However, if damage is present, the approach is more akin to chronic osteomyelitis.
 The first line of treatment for sub-acute osteomyelitis is either intravenous clindamycin or oral amoxicillin-clavulanate medicine.

 1. Chronic Osteomyelitis